 Richard Mille Unveil The New RM 27-03 Rafael Nadal – A Watch That Can Withstand 10,000 G’s

-Neatly before this year’s French Open, Richard Mille has just the release the new instalment of the Richard Mille RM 27-03 Rafael Nadal collection – and it’s quite a sight.
-The watch features the very first “Tourbillon Shock Resistance” which can withstand a staggering 10,000 G-Force units.
-The watch will be centre stage on the wrist of Rafael Nadal during the Roland Garros – which will undoubtedly be claimed by the legendary Spanish tennis star.
+Neatly before this year's French Open, Richard Mille has just released the new instalment of the Richard Mille RM 27-03 Rafael Nadal collection - and it's quite a sight.
+The watch features the very first "Tourbillon Shock Resistance" which can withstand a staggering 10,000 G-Force units.
+The watch will be centre stage on the wrist of Rafael Nadal during the Roland Garros - which will undoubtedly be claimed by the legendary Spanish tennis star.

 The watch features its signature high durability through a newer construction of the case and movement as one singular unit.
 The case is TPT Quartz which is connected to a unibody baseplate in Carbon TPT, to which Grade 5 titanium bridges and reinforcements have been fitted.
 The inspiration for this comes from the Formula One industry.

 Aesthetically, the timepiece pays homage to the heritage and character of Rafael Nadal, with striking yellow and red hues of the Quartz TPT case.
 The Carbon TPT is made up of multiple layers of parallel filaments which is made possible by separating each individual carbon thread and gives the visible aesthetics and texture of the case.
 The intense burst of colour from the RM 27-03 is directly from injecting fine layers of silica with tinted resin into stacks and then heated to 120ºC to merge seamlessly.
 The watch is incredibly vivid and the definition of a sports watch - and so it was only natural to release on the eve of one of the most iconic tennis tournaments the world over.